sailajaVelampati/snackBuzz/README.md

 ### Things to work on

-I have stared developing this app with an intent to show case my technical skill set in setting up the project architechture and flow.
-In the process i have acheved it but the obvios expected behavior is not full avaliable which requiers some more time to work on which I could not pull it of.
-I have spend 6 hr of effort on this app to bring it to the current stage.
+I developed this app with the intent for showing my technical skill set in setting up the project architechture and flow.
+The base architecture to enhance the project efficacy are listed below.
+These are not made available to its evolved state due to limited time.
+I spent 6 hr of effort on this app to bring it to the current stage.

 These are few which can be worked on.